DJSng-Toolkit/the-library/README.md

   * [Software - Music](#software---music)

 # Other resource pages
+Pages that are specifically designed just to provide resources.
+Includes really good resource pages by Neocities users, as well as general resources.

 | Name | Author | Notes |
 | --- | --- | --- |
 | [🏆 FREEMEDIAHECKYEAH](https://fmhy.net/) | Estd & FMHY Community | Amazing general resources page.
 Has free and paid stuff, great for those who might be new to sailing and/or just need alternative software for popular solutions. |